yethikrishna/yeti-suna-ai/README.md

 - Redis database for caching and session management
 - Daytona sandbox for secure agent execution
 - Python 3.11 for the API backend
-- API keys for LLM providers (Anthropic)
+- API keys for LLM providers (Anthropic, OpenRouter)
 - Tavily API key for enhanced search capabilities
 - Firecrawl API key for web scraping capabilities